Open Account

 • Identifying Opportunities: Algorithms pinpoint price differences between related assets or markets.

-• Statistical Arbitrage: Algorithms exploit mispricings between related assets by analyzing statistical relationships and correlations.
+• Statistical Arbitrage: They exploit mispricings between related assets by analyzing statistical relationships and correlations.

 • Market-Making Arbitrage: Algorithms provide liquidity to the market by continuously quoting bid and ask prices to profit from the bid-ask spread.

-• Executing Trades: Algorithms buy undervalued assets and sell overvalued assets simultaneously to capture price discrepancies.
+• Executing Trades: Buing undervalued assets, algorithms sell overvalued ones simultaneously to capture price differences.

 • Risk Management: Techniques like position size limits and stop-loss orders mitigate execution and market risks.